• Contact

 In this article, I will present you my way to automate daily backup with a Bash script of the folder on remote Ubuntu Server.

-Backing up data is crucial for any system administrator to ensure data integrity and availability.
-Automating backups can save time and reduce the risk of human error.
-In this post, we will guide you through setting up a daily backup of a folder from a remote Ubuntu server using a bash script and rsync.
+Every system administrator needs to back up data regularly to ensure its integrity and availability.
+Automating backups saves time and reduces the chance of human error.
+In this post, we’ll show you how to set up a daily backup of a folder from a remote Ubuntu server using a bash script and rsync.

 Prerequisites

-• Two Ubuntu machines (one acting as the backup server, another as the source).
+• Two Ubuntu machines: one serves as the backup server, and the other acts as the source.

 • Basic knowledge of bash scripting and rsync.